 Choices, choices, choices.
-Sometimes it seems that’s all pipe smoking is, and we love it (despite the whirl it can sometimes put our heads in).
+There are plenty of choices to make in this pipe smoking hobby, and most of us love that variety.
+Still, it can cause some frustration, especially for those getting acquainted with tobacco pipes.
 But once we do our research, the fog is lifted and we can appreciate one more opportunity to hone and customize our pipecraft for the personal indulgence that it is.
 So let’s get into one of the choices that is so often a source of debate between pipers—filtered or unfiltered pipe smoking.

 This is one of those questions that can be overwhelming for beginners—you land on a forum and seasoned smokers with decades of experience can be giving opposite advice on the matter.
 Who’s right?